JuLblc/JuLblc/README.md

 Hello tech community 👋,

 My name is Julien Leblanc, </br>
-I am a supply chain engineer and I've started a professional reconversion in 2021.
-I am changing career to Web developement!💻👏</br>
+Since 2021, I have made a career change to become a fullstack developer, leveraging my background as a supply chain engineer.💻👏</br>
 To achieve my goal, I joined and successfully completed the Ironhack Wed Developement Bootcamp.
 <img height="20" src="https://user-images.githubusercontent.com/76005217/131209741-dab24007-e5d1-4058-9f88-3c11ded83ab6.png"></br></br>
-After my first experience as **fullstack software engineer** in a freight forwarding company, where I enjoyed learning how to work within a team and the coding basics, I am looking for a developer position in a company with a structured learning path and a strong mentor to continue to improve my recently developed skills and to decide what area I want to specialize on in the future.
+After my firsts experiences as **fullstack software engineer** in a freight forwarding company and in a cybersecurity startup , where I enjoyed learning how to work within a team, the coding basics and further developing my programming skills, I am seeking my next professional challenge.

 **Languages and tools**